6/15/2023

 These management practices can help:

 • Prioritize scouting.
 Weekly scouting is ideal to check the presence and progression of disease in your fields, especially during key reproductive stages.
-You’ll want to be in the field during R1-R3 and R4-R5 growth stages, especially if weather conditions favor white mold development.
+You’ll want to be in the field during R1 to R3 and R4 to R5 growth stages, especially if weather conditions favor white mold development.

 • Use free phone applications.
 University of Wisconsin–Madison has developed Sporecaster to forecast disease risk.
 You enter operation-specific information, then the application will help identify the best timing for disease treatment.